HOW SAFE IS SEDATION DENTISTRY?

-It is safe when administered by an experienced doctor, nurse anesthetist or anesthesiologist.
+It is safe when administered by an experienced doctor or nurse.
 However, certain people, such as those who are obese or who have obstructive sleep apnea, should talk to their doctor before having sedation.
-That’s because they are more likely to develop complications from the anesthesia.

 - Before the procedure, the doctor, nurse anesthetist, or anesthesiologist will review your medical history to determine whether you are an appropriate candidate for sedation and ask about any medications you’re currently taking